Sierra Fox joined the Fox 5 DC team in November 2020.

 Sierra is a member of the National Association of Hispanic Journalists, National Association of Black Journalists, and Founding Sister of Delta Phi Epsilon Sorority.

 She is thrilled to be in the nation’s capital!
-When she’s not reporting, she either dancing or eating.
+When she’s not reporting, Sierra is either dancing or eating.
 Send her your restaurant suggestions!

 If you have any story ideas or just want to say hello, Sierra wants to hear from you!
 Send her an e-mail at email@example.com.